jgettings/home-assistant-config/DOCS.md

 ## Services

 - [homeassistant](https://www.home-assistant.io/) - the main thing that is in charge of everything
-- [frigate](https://docs.frigate.video/) - adds some object detection and other nice functions around the cameras
 - [cloudflared-tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/) - uses a cloudflare tunnel to let me access home assistant outside of the local network
 - [mosquitto](https://mosquitto.org/) - MQTT server to let home assistant talk to frigate and zwave js
 - [zwave js](https://github.com/zwave-js/zwave-js-ui) - adds some management to the zwave network so that home assistant can access the devices